hicommonwealth/edgeware-node/modules/edge-voting/README.md

 # edge_voting
 This module contains logic for voting.
-It consumes the delegation module to tally votes and should similarly be consumed by all other modules that want to handle voting.
 It currently supports binary and multi-option elections with optional commit/reveal schemes using the Blake2Hash function as the hashing algorithm.

 # Setup
 Install rust or update to the latest versions.